android/betocq/README.md

 Note that `Quickstart` is the CUJ test name and there are a few other supported CUJ tests listed in `cuj_and_test_config.yml`.

+### Debugging test failures

+If you encounter test failures, you could reference the [debugging playbook](./doc/debugging_playbook.md) to help analyze them.